danfuzz/lactoserv/src/clocky/README.md

 ============

 Interface to real-world clocks.
-This is as opposed to simply the mechanics of time/date calculation, which in this project resides in the `data-values` module.
+This is as opposed to simply the mechanics of time/date calculation, which in this project resides in the `quant` module.

 - - - - - - - - - -